-You’ve just been told you have Multiple Sclerosis.
+You’ve just been told you have multiple sclerosis.
 You’re dealing with so many emotions – shock, disbelief, grief, fear.
-And in among all these feelings, you’re asking yourself: What will people say?
+Among all these feelings, you’re asking yourself: What will people say?

 What effect will it have on my life when I tell them?
 Should I even tell them at all?
 We spoke to two people who decided to tell people about their diagnosis, and two who didn’t.

 They explain their reasons for their decision.
 Andrew, a 68-year-old farmer, took the view that he wanted everyone to know.
 For several years, his condition was mistaken for spinal stenosis, and he had had two operations.

 Andrew's personal perspective

 "My three staff members had become used to my falling and getting tired.
 They accepted my progress from the strongest to the weakest member in the workforce, and I was sometimes humbled by how ready they were to help.
 My senior employee had expressed concern at my deteriorating physical abilities.
 I think his concerns centred around his employment.
 When the MS diagnosis eventually arrived I felt an obligation to inform them all, and to assure them their jobs were safe.
 We’ve had some staff changes since then, and the present incumbents accept my MS as easily as they do my hair colour."